 \subsection{Initial Survey Collection}

-To ensure the timeliness and relevance of the selected papers, we first identify surveys published between January 1, 2022, and November 30, 2025, whose titles explicitly contain the terms "survey", "literature review", or "review", thereby focusing on recent research trends and the latest developments in the field.
-In this process, we adopt differentiated citation thresholds based on publication year, which balances the use of citation counts as a reliable metric of academic influence and recognition with the consideration that recently published high-quality papers may not yet have accumulated a large number of citations.
-Finally, we obtain 1,101 papers preliminarily identified as surveys after the initial collection.
+We collect scientific surveys from two widely used academic resource platforms, arXiv and Semantic Scholar.
+To ensure the timeliness and relevance of the selected papers, we identify surveys published between January 1, 2022, and June 30, 2026, whose titles explicitly contain the terms "survey", "literature review", "review" or "overview", thereby focusing on recent research trends and the latest developments in the field.
+Since some surveys are simultaneously indexed on both platforms, we remove duplicate entries and retain only one copy of each survey.
+The detailed deduplication rules are described in Appendix A.1.
+During the collection process, we adopt differentiated citation thresholds based on publication year, balancing the use of citation counts as a reliable indicator of academic influence and recognition with the consideration that recently published surveys may not have accumulated sufficient citations.
+This initial collection process is illustrated in \textit{\textbf{Step 1}} of Figure \ref{fig:dataset}.
+Finally, we obtain 1,125 papers preliminarily identified as candidate surveys after the initial collection stage.